markpatterson27/GitHub-Classroom-Introductory-Assignment/README.md

 The goal of this assignment is to introduce learners to using GiHub Classroom assignments and to assess that learners have the necessary skill set to complete a classroom assignment.

-At the end of this course, learners will be able to:
+At the end of this lesson, learners will be able to:

 1. Describe what a GitHub Classroom assignment is and accept a GitHub Classroom assignment
 2. Use git to complete an assignment task